ivandroid/ionic-letter-avatar-selector/README.md

 ```
 bower install ionic-letter-avatar-selector
 ```
-Put the following files into your `index.html` file.
+Put the javascript and css file or its minified versions into your `index.html` file.

 ```html
 <link href="style/css/ionic-letter-avatar-selector.min.css" rel="stylesheet">